 What to wear and bring:

-- Comfortable shoes for walking in sand.
+- Comfortable walking shoes, preferably sneakers, for walking in sand (no flip-flops or slides).
 Although no encounter with the water is planned during this activity, feet may get wet during a high tide.

 - Sun protection - sunscreen, hats, etc.